USCGC Eastwind: History

-On 19 January 1949 Eastwind, underway from Boston, Massachusetts to Baltimore, Maryland was struck starboard amidships by the tanker S.S.
-Gulfstream sailing to the Persian Gulf from Philadelphia, Pennsylvania off of Cape May, New Jersey and severely damaged.
+On 19 January 1949 Eastwind, underway from Boston, Massachusetts to Baltimore, Maryland was struck starboard amidships by the tanker SS Gulfstream sailing to the Persian Gulf from Philadelphia, Pennsylvania off of Cape May, New Jersey and severely damaged.
 The collision and resultant fire killed 13 crewmen.
-USCGC Gentian (WLB-290) and USCGC Sassafras (WLB-401) assisted Eastwind in firefighting and rescue operations.
+USCGC Gentian and USCGC Sassafras assisted Eastwind in firefighting and rescue operations.

 In 1952, during an Arctic Cruise, for the first time were launched stratospheric balloons from the deck of the ship.
-The balloon carried scientific instruments to perform cosmic ray studies and rockets to be fired once in the stratosphere (Rockoons).
+The balloon carried scientific instruments to perform cosmic ray studies and rockoons, rockets to be launched once the balloon was in the stratosphere.
 Captain Oliver A. Peterson, Commanding.

-In 1955 and 1956 she participated in Antarctic exploration activities as part of Task Force 43 Of Operation Deep Freeze.
+In the Antarctic summer of 1955-1956 she participated in Antarctic exploration activities as part of Task Force 43 of Operation Deep Freeze.
 Crossing the Antarctic Circle on December 25, 1955, Captain Oliver A. Peterson, Commanding.

 In October 1960, as part of Operation Deep Freeze, she departed Boston, passed through the Panama Canal, crossed the Pacific, visited New Zealand and McMurdo Sound.
 Leaving Antarctica, she traveled the Indian Ocean, came through the Suez Canal, crossed the Mediterranean Sea and the Atlantic Ocean to return home in May 1961.
 This tour made the Eastwind the first cutter ever to circumnavigate the globe.
 Two mountains in Antarctica, Mount Schmidtman and Mount Naab, were named after her captains during this period: Captain R.D.
 Schmidtman, USCG commanded the vessel in 1960, and Captain Joseph Naab, Jr., USCG commanded her during 1961 and 1962.